igogrek/angular-typescript/README.md

 This project will try to find the middle between build complexity and feature fullness.

+Pass **--production** for minified production build without sourcemaps.

 ### Dev TODO:
-  - Split dev and production builds
   - Autodeploy to heroku or github pages
-  - Add karma with sample jasmine unit test

 ### TODO:
   - Fix styles and add animations
   - Add fontawesome
+  - Write real logic with some unit tests